-2010 Performance Award Settlement
+2011 Performance Award Settlement

-Every year, the Compensation Committee meets to certify the extent to which the Company has attained the performance goals and to authorize the settlement of performance share awards.
-For performance awards granted in 2008 for the performance period ending December 31, 2010, the Compensation Committee held a special meeting on January 11, 2011 to review, certify, and settle the issuance of shares to executive officers.
-The Company's total shareholder return was 16.4% during the performance cycle, which placed the Company at the 64th percentile among the S&P 400 Utilities Index.
-Based on these results, the CEO and the other NEOs, received 115% of the target number of units of Company common stock associated with the performance award granted in 2008.
+For performance awards granted in 2009 for the performance period ending December 31, 2011, the Compensation Committee held a special meeting on January 10, 2012 to review, certify, and settle the issuance of shares to executive officers.
+The Company's total shareholder return was 57.7% during the performance cycle, which placed the Company at the 53rd percentile among the S&P 400 Utilities Index.
+Based on these results, the CEO and the other NEOs, received 90% of the target number of units of Company common stock associated with the performance award granted in 2009.

-With respect to performance awards, the Company accrues quarterly dividends on the target number of units, only to the extent performance shares are earned.
-The LTIP clearly states that no dividends or dividend equivalents will be paid on unvested performance awards during the performance cycle.
-Dividend equivalents are earned and paid only if the performance grant is approved for payout based on achieving the goals defined in the plan.
-Therefore, dividend equivalents were paid out in cash to the CEO and the other NEOs on performance awards covered by the 2008 grant.
+With respect to performance awards, the Company accrues quarterly dividends on the target number of units, and dividend equivalents are earned and paid only if the performance grant is approved for payout based on achieving the goals defined in the plan.
+Therefore, dividend equivalents were paid out in cash to the CEO and the other NEOs on performance awards covered by the 2009 grant.